jtp0330/Personal_Project_Recipe_Database/README.md

 # Personal_Projects_Recipe_Database
-The following repository holds my first project to be developed on my own personal time.
+The following repository holds my first project to be developed on my own personal time, using tutorials as references.
 The 'Recipe_Database', is a directory of programs created in Java by establishing Java Database Connectivity (JDBC), to access the
 'Local Instance MySQL80' database to store, insert, and retrieve data on different recipes, located in the databases' schemas, 'recipes.'//schema name may have changed